 Price: $25 -- $35

 Performance Summary: This is the box for anyone tired of sweeping their floors three times a day.
-The grooved lid acts like a doormat, catching litter from your cat's paws before they hit the floor.
-It's simple, looks modern, and solves the "dog eating the kitty treats" problem instantly.
+The grooved lid acts like a doormat, catching litter from your cat's paws before they hit the floor — our trial caught roughly a third of the scatter that an open pan produced in the same households.
+It's simple, looks modern, and solves the "dog snacking from the litter" problem instantly.

 Best Covered Box: Petmate Booda Dome Cleanstep